-Three tracks are available in the internship program—the General Track (at the RAFT program), the PREP Track, and the Neuropsychology Track.
-Interns spend about half time in their specific track (RAFT program, PREP program, neuropsychology service respectively) and half time on one of the MMHC outpatient teams, described above.
-Applicants may apply to one, two, or all three tracks and will be considered for the track(s) for which they are well-prepared.
+Three tracks are available in the internship program: the General Track (at the RAFT program), the Early Psychosis Track (at the PREP program), and the Neuropsychology Track.
+Interns spend about half of their time in their specific track (RAFT program, PREP program, neuropsychology service respectively).
+Applicants may apply to one, two, or all three tracks.

 PREP/Early Psychosis Track offers full year participation in the Prevention and Recovery in Early Psychosis program, which specializes in working with young people (ages 16-30) who have recently developed a psychotic disorder.
 PREP is an intensive outpatient program that includes specialized individual and family treatment of early psychosis as well as a 2-afternoon-per week group program.

 Neuropsychology Track involves full year participation in the Neuropsychology Service at MMHC and at the BIDMC Outpatient Psychiatry Service.
 Intern performs evaluations of both psychiatric patients and the general population, including questions of dementia, ADHD, LD, and other neuropsychiatric disorders.